Shirakumo/lichat-protocol/README.md

 A new update called `channel-info` is introduced.
 It is a `channel-update` and holds a `keys` field that can either be `T` or a list of keys as symbols describing the info to fetch.

 A new update called `set-channel-info` is introduced.
-It is a `channel-update` and holds a `key` field that must be a symbol describing the info to set, as well as a `text` field, which must be a string describing the contents to be associated with the key.
+It is a `channel-update` and a `text-update`, and holds a `key` field that must be a symbol describing the info to set.

 A new error `no-such-channel-info` is introduced.
 It is an `update-failure` and contains the additional field `key`, which must hold a symbol.